tejeshreddy/WiproPJP/README.md

 # WiproPJP
-This repository is created to complete the PJP module assigned by Wipro.
+This repository aims on completeing the PJP module assigned by Wipro.